Thwart: Structural aspects

-In lightly-built whaleboats, the thwarts deliberated had a slight upwards bend in the middle.
+In lightly-built whaleboats, the thwarts deliberately had a slight upwards bend in the middle.
 This meant that if the hull received a blow on the side, it could momentarilty flex slightly as the thwarts bent slightly more – without this, the force of the blow would punch a thwart through the side of the hull, making a large hole.

 In a canoe, a thwart is simply a strut placed crosswise (left/right) in a ship or boat, serving only as a structural member or to help with carrying.

 Some inflatable boats have a solid thwart which can be folded and removed so the boat can be deflated and rolled up for transport or storage.